Three-dimensional active turbulence in microswimmer suspensions: simulations and modelling: Methods

-where $\mathbf{r}=\mathbf{x}-\mathbf{X}_p(t)$, $r=|\mathbf{r}|$ and $\hat{\mathbf{r}} = \frac{\mathbf{r}}{r}$.
-The method has been extensively tested and applied to various physical problems, including, among others, pairwise hydrodynamic interactions, the formation of polar order, clustering and sedimentation in suspensions of microswimmers~\cite{MatasNavarroEPJE2010,AlarconJML2013,AlarconSM2017,ScagliariniSM2022}.\\ We perform numerical simulations in triperiodic cubic box of side $L=512$ lattice points, with $N \approx 2.6 \times 10^5$ pushers of radius $R=2.3$ lattice units (corresponding to a volume fraction of $\phi \approx 0.1$) and $\beta=-5$.
+where $\mathbf{F}_a \propto \int\int_{\mathcal{S}} \mathbf{u}_s d\mathbf{x}_s$ is the force determining the self-propulsion (an equal in magnitude and opposite sign is imparted to the fluid such that, globally, the system is force-free), $\mathbf{F}_h$ and $\mathbf{T}_h$ are force and torque arising from the flows generated in the solvent (and responsible, therefore, for hydrodynamic interactions among particles) and $\chi$ and $\zeta$ are friction coefficients.
+Equations (\ref{eq:eom2}) are solved numerically, time-marching first the positions and orientations vector by means of a forward-Euler scheme, and then the velocities and angular velocities by means of an implicit (backward-Euler) update.
+The over-damped limit of (\ref{eq:eom2}) yields $\mathbf{V}^{(i)} \propto \Gamma^{-1} (\mathbf{F}_h + \mathbf{F}_a)$; in particular, for an isolated squirmer, this endows the particle with a self-propulsion velocity $V_p = \frac{2}{3}B_1 \hat{\mathbf{e}}$.
+The method has been extensively tested and applied to various physical problems, including, among others, pairwise hydrodynamic interactions, the formation of polar order, clustering and sedimentation in suspensions of microswimmers~\cite{MatasNavarroEPJE2010,AlarconJML2013,AlarconSM2017,ScagliariniSM2022}.\\ We perform numerical simulations in a triperiodic cubic box of side $L=512$ lattice points, with $N \approx 2.6 \times 10^5$ pushers of radius $R=2.3$ lattice units (corresponding to a volume fraction of $\phi \approx 0.1$) and $\beta=-5$ (for this value of $\beta$ the system does not develop a global polar order~\cite{EvansPOF2011,AlarconJML2013}).
 The first squirming parameter is set to $B_1 = 1.5 \times 10^{-3}$, so the intrinsic self-propulsion speed is $V_p = 10^{-3}$, in lattice Boltzmann units (lbu).
 The kinematic viscosity is $\nu=1/6$ lbu such that the Reynolds number at the particle scale, for an isolated microswimmer, is $\text{Re}_p \approx 10^{-2}$.